Source Collection Information for Journal Staff

 But Wait!
 Is The Book Even Real?

 Unfortunately, AI generated works are known to invent and cite not only to "hallucinated" cases, but also non-existing articles and books.
-The consequences of including citations to fabricated books in your journal's published articles are as serious as citing to fake cases in a brief and will have long-ranging impacts.
+The consequences of including citations to hallucinated references in your journal's published articles are as serious as citing to fake cases in a brief and will have long-ranging impacts.

 If by following the described methodologies in Finding Cited Books you did not find an exact matching bibliographic record, then there may be a chance that the citation does not reflect an actual published book.